 These trips correspond with social or family obligations, but I recently took a 17 year old on a driving lesson to a cemetery in north west London and passed by the former home of the man concerned.
 The memory of every man who lost his life in WWI is important, but Louis Hillebrand is certainly different.

-Louis Hillebrand was born in Amsterdam in 1878.
+Louis Hillebrand was born in Amsterdam on 22 November 1877.
 His father Johannas is noted as a locksmith and his mother was Dorothea Hulna D’Enville.
 At some stage Louis moved to Britain, resident at 52 Market Place, Hyde Park when he was naturalised a British Citizen and noted as a hairdresser.
 On 29th July that year he married Selina Young in St Michael and All Angels Church, Paddington.
 Selina was a school teacher and two years older than Louis.
-Limited records suggest the couple had two boys in 1912, Felix Francois and Stephen Louis.
+Limited records suggest the couple had twin boys born 5 March 1912, Felix Francois and Stephen Louis.
 The family were living at 12 Conningham Road, Golders Green in 1918.

 At the outbreak of the Great War, Louis would not have been an average recruit.
 His employment as a hairdresser in his mid 30s with two children explains why he was not in the first groups of men to enlist.
 The date he joined the Army is not known, but records show Louis enlisted in Cricklewood.
 He may have been held in reserve for some time and probably arrived in France in 1917.
 At this stage he will have been attached to the Manchester Regiment and transferred to 19th Battalion, receiving the number 51183.*1